 - Water bottle

 Need more specifics?
-Read on for a more details on what when going away for the weekend, and tips to keep your list light and simple.
+Scroll down for more details on what to bring when going away for the weekend and tips to keep your list light and simple.
+But first, let’s take a look at what to pack it in.

 1 Pair of Shoes